Dark-Matter7232/sitemanagement/src/about.md

 # About Me

-Hey, I’m Const Coccinelle: a 16-year-old Linux geek, audiophile, programmer and system administrator.
+Hey, I’m AnuragRai aka Const Coccinelle: a 16-year-old Linux geek, audiophile, programmer and system administrator.
 I enjoy writing cool minimalist *nix utilities and working with low-level os components like kernel, Coreutils, etc.

 ## Reading
 Reading is one of the things that keeps me from rage-quiting projects.